binaricorn/mfadt-majorstudio-1/Assignments/Final/README.md

 #### Outline

-##### Design Manifesto: Why this design is important?
+##### Design Manifesto:
+- Why is this design important
-- Design philiosophy
+- Design philosophy
 - Universe-centered design
 - Speculative

 ##### Research
-- What happened to the future?
+- What happened to the future
 - Superintelligence
 - Human vs. Non-human